 Shout-Out: The visual references that Macross made to several other popular anime of the day, as well as to the Macross production staff, are largely left intact.
 The novels and older comics also incorporate some homages and extra data from the component series, and also include references to several science fiction properties.

 In "The Big Escape" (Macross Saga episode 12), Lisa Hayes suggests that humans and Zentraedi might actually be related somehow, and it is commented upon by both Zentraedi and human scientists that physical makeup, cell structure, biology, etc between the two species is almost identical.
-In the original Macross anime, humans, Zentraedi and Meltrandi (female Zentraedi) were all directly related species of Human Aliens, different offshoot branches of The Protoculture.
+In the original Macross anime; humans, Zentraedi and Meltrandi (female Zentraedi) were all directly related species of Human Aliens, being different offshoot branches of The Protoculture.